ngshaohui/pyclara/lambdas.md

   return user_obj["document"]["particulars"]["first_name"]
 ```

-by having a named function we are able to write a test for it
+By having a named function we are able to write a test for it:

 ```python
 def test_answer():